ebastler/marbastlib/readme.md

 * ProMicroReversible - reversible footprint for an Arduino Pro Micro (or other compatible MCU breakout board)
 * QFN-60_EP_7x7_Pitch0.4mm - footprint needed for IS31FL3741A
 * ROT_Alps_EC11E-Switch - Improved version of the original KiCAD EC11E footprint with pre-assigned 3d model
+* ROT_SKYLOON_HS-Swicth - Footprint for a [Skyloon MX-footprint-compatible rotary encoder](https://skyloong.vip/products/abs-hot-swappable-knobs-madule) - can be combined with an MX hotswap footprint!
 * SOT-23-6-routable - variation of the default SOT-23-6, with enough spacing for 2 traces between the pads and clearer pin 1 marking
 * SW_ESP3020 - footprint for ESP3020 SMD 2-way-switches
 * SW_MSK12C02-HB - footprint for MSK12C02-HB SMD 1-pole, 2-position switch